DaiseyCode/lmwrapper/README.md

 ```
 <!-- Model internals -->

+Additionally, with HuggingFace models `lmwrapper` provides an interface for
+accessing the model internal states.

 ## Caching

 Add `caching = True` in the prompt to cache the output to disk.
 Any